 Split is home to many clubs and bars.
 As the city is protected by UNESCO there are some strict rules about being sick, drinking outside of the bars and beach wear with the motto: ‘You are walking through the city of a Roman emperor.
 Act like he’s at home!’

 So we didn’t see any groups of young stags or hens out!
 Which was refreshing!
 But also means Bracvice beach area really came alive late at night (couldn’t hear anything from the hotel).
-Fjaka bar and Boss club were two of the places we walked past that were super popular.
+Fjaka bar and Boss club were two of the places that were super popular but not much online about them.

-I had read countless times that Split isn’t known for its good food but it is known for its huge portions!
-Many waiters said to us ‘this is why I am fat!’
-We like to eat a lot!
-(So always ask about portion size!)
+This stunning city was also host to some sensational views.
+From the burnt orange city rooftops to bustling marina.
+You will be spoilt for choice for the rooftop bars.
+However I had read countless times that Split isn’t known for its good food but it is known for its huge portions!
+Many waiters would point to their belly’s and say to us ‘this is why I am fat!’.
 I am no foodie but I don’t want bad or a lot of food either!
-So it did mean I researched a bit more intensely than usual!
-And in hindsight I feel the reviews are fair – mostly it’s not great but I found a few gems though they come with a price tag and definitely book in advance.
+In hindsight I feel the reviews are fair – mostly the food it’s not great but I found a few gems though they come with a price tag and definitely book in advance.

-Zoi: Counting as a rooftop restaurant this was magical and definitely a blow out as it was a fixed menu – choice of 7 or 3 courses.
+Zoi restaurant was magical and definitely a blow out with a fixed menu – choice of 7 or 3 courses.
 I hadn’t realised this and am not a massive big meal fan but the portions were perfect (not standard Croatia at all!).
 As was the setting – in the walls of Palace of Diocletian!
 Perfect for a birthday princess! 😉 Reminded me of 360 restaurant in Dubrovnik.
 As with there, the service and food was spot on!

-Konoba Argola set in Podstana about 30 mins in an Uber from Split city.
-This restaurant was all about the views and traditional cuisine.
-Set up over the ocean on a cliff top it was like walking into a movie.
-They are a family run business and so it’s cash only.
-The women were in traditional Croatian dress and very attentive.
-I am loathed to say anything bad as they even honoured my preference for which table.
-(Yes I stalked the restaurant lay out!)
-But if you are a foodie this isn’t for you.
+Konoba Argola in Podstana, about 30 mins in an Uber from Split city.
+This restaurant epitomized stunning views and authentic cuisine.
+Perched atop a cliff overlooking the ocean, it felt like stepping into a cinematic scene.
+A family-owned establishment, it operates on a cash-only basis, with women dressed in traditional Croatian attire providing attentive service.
+They even had honoured my table request.
+So I hesitate to say anything negative but if you are a foodie this isn’t for you.
 It was decent simple food and again a huge amount (which they send you away with if you can’t finish).
 But it certainly wasn’t fancy or the best food I’ve had.
-But for me the views were worth that hit.
+For me the views were worth that hit but I know plenty of people who the opposite to that.

-Dvor: Not a rooftop but a gorgeous garden setting set up from the sea and only 10 minute walk from our hotel in the opposite direction of the city.
-Like Zoi it was from the Michelin guide.
-Unlike Zoi the portions were crazy big!
+Dvor found in gorgeous garden set up from the sea and only 10 minute walk in the opposite direction of the city.
+Like Zoi it was from the Michelin guide but unlike Zoi the portions were crazy big!

 The starter risotto was the size of a generous main!
 And the main lamb was 4 chops!
 Sensational food, atmosphere and service.
-But skip lunch!
+But skip lunch or the starters!

-Fig: This place came up as very popular.
+Fig came up a lot in my research.
 It had no views but the cutest courtyard and a sister restaurant in Hvar.
 We just stopped for a drink so can’t comment on the food.

-L’Aroma: Based at Hotel split and just a little walk from Le Meriden, this hotel boasts an amazing rooftop pool and bar.
-It also looked like an incredible setting for dinner but again pushed for time we opted for a pre dinner drink instead.
-Despite messaging before it wasn’t really open for drink late afternoon though we managed to find all the drinks!
+L’Aroma restaurant, at Hotel split, just a little walk from Le Meriden, also boasts an amazing rooftop pool and bar.
+It also looked like an incredible setting for dinner but pushed for time I opted for a pre dinner drink instead.
+Despite contacting them before to check they were open, it wasn’t.
+That said, access was allowed and we managed to find all the drinks downstairs and brought them up.
 While we were there they started to set it up for dinner and can see at sunset it would be magical.
-Can’t comment on the food as we didn’t stay but would have if I’d had more time.

 Beach Clubs in Split